beauty

 Hug one another every day.
 Kiss each other hello and goodbye every day.
 Say “I love you” when you leave the house for the day or before you put your head down each night.
 Compliment each other.
 If you criticize, try your best to be kind.- Ladies…if it is that time of the month…wait a day or two to criticize – yeah, I said it.
 You are not in the right frame of mind and you know it and honestly it just frightens our poor gents. *side note to the gents – if you know what is good for you – you will NEVER mention the above out loud.

-Beauty, Business, communication, Hair Care, Uncategorized, Women
+beauty, Business, communication, Hair Care, Uncategorized, Women

 Contents under pressure may explode